panda-planner-dev/pandaPIpgrRepairVerify/README.md

-# HTN Plan Verification As Planning
+# HTN Plan Verification as Planning

 This repository contains code to verify HTN plans.
 It needs two files as input: